Birżebbuġa

 Birżebbuġa (/mt/; sometimes shortened to B'Buġa) is a seaside town in the Southern Region of Malta, close to Marsaxlokk.
-It is approximately 13 km from the capital Valletta, and has a population of 9,736 as of March 2014.
+It is approximately 13 km from the capital Valletta.
+The population of Birżebbuġa was 12,467 in July 2024.
+This included 7,170 males and 5,297 females; 8,468 Maltese nationals and 3,999 foreign nationals.

 The town is popular among Maltese holidaymakers, and is known for its sandy beach, Pretty Bay.
 The town is also notable for its important archaeological sites, especially Għar Dalam, Ta' Kaċċatura and Borġ in-Nadur.

 Etymology

 "Birżebbuġa" means "well of olives" in the Maltese language.

 History

 Prehistory

 Għar Dalam is a natural cave and important archaeological site in Birżebbuġa.
 Għar Dalam was where the earliest evidence for human presence on Malta was discovered until excavations in Latnija Cave in 2025.
 Artefacts from Għar Dalam date back to the Neolithic Period some 7,400 years ago.
 The display area consists of two parts: the cave and the museum, which exhibit finds from animal bones to human artefacts.
 An overlaying river running at right angles formed the cave.
 It is some 144 metres deep, but only the first fifty metres are accessible to visitors.